-Use the links to the left to view individual schools’ profiles
+Use the links to the left to view individual schools’ websites

 Arlington Public Schools (APS) serves the citizens of Arlington,Virginia’s geographically smallest county, located across the Potomac River from the District of Columbia.
 APS educates one of the nation’s most diverse and sophisticated student populations – students come from127 countries and speak 105 different languages.